lf-edge/eve/pkg/pillar/docs/tpmmgr.md

 ## Debugging

-To print TPM vendor information, use `/opt/zededa/bin/tpmmgr printCapability` To see logs from tpmmgr, one can find recent ones with source being tpmmgr it under `/persist/rsyslog/syslog.txt` or on the controller.
+To print TPM vendor information, use `/opt/zededa/bin/tpmmgr printCapability` To see logs from tpmmgr, one can find recent ones with source being tpmmgr it under `/persist/newlog/devUpload` using zcat or on the controller.